hk-dev13/envoyou-page-react/README.md

 # 🚀 Envoyou - Global Environmental Data API Landing Page

-A modern, high-performance React landing page for the Envoyou environmental data verification API, built with Vite and optimized for production.
+A modern, high-performance React landing page for the Envoyou environmental data verification API, built with Vite and optimized for production with **full FastAPI backend integration**.

 ## ✨ Features